What is a social media wall?

 How Walls.io approaches this

-Brands using social media walls
+Brands using social media walls at events

 BMW